-LMGT 1110 Principles of Logistics & 3 credits Supply Chain Management and supply, and the related costs.
+LMGT 1110 Principles of Logistics & 3 credits Supply Chain Management

+This course introduces logistics/physical distribution and supply, and the related costs.
 It provides a systematic overview and analysis of the elements of logistics functions in widely varying types of industries and agencies, including handling, warehousing, inventory control and financial controls.